-- as a member of this College.
-The College regulates physicians, surgeons and osteopaths. - "Must" refers to a mandatory requirement.
+- "Regulated member" means any person who is registered or who is required to be registered as a member of this College.
+The College regulates physicians, surgeons and osteopaths. - $\bullet$ "Must" refers to a mandatory requirement. - "May" means that the physician may exercise reasonable discretion.